rasgointelligence/RasgoQL/README.md

 # RasgoQL

+Transform data directly in python, no SQL required.

 RasgoQL is a Python package that enables you to easily query and transform data housed in your database engine directly from your notebook or IDE of choice.
 Quickly create new features, filter and sample your data, change column types, create aggregates and so much more!
 All without having to write/wrangle SQL, or duplicate data to your local machine!

 Choose from our library of predefined transformations or make your own to streamline the process of extracting, transforming and loading large amounts of data.